-CoBank's capital and liquidity levels remain in excess of regulatory minimums.
-As a result of the higher level of earnings in the first three months of 2022, return on shareholders' equity increased to 14.33 percent from 11.85 percent in the prior-year period.
-The bank's total capital ratio was 13.64 percent, compared with the 8.0 percent regulatory minimum (10.5 percent inclusive of the capital conservation buffer) established by the Farm Credit Administration, the bank's independent regulator.
-At quarter-end, the bank held approximately

-\$41.4 billion in cash, investments and overnight funds and had 175 days of liquidity, which was nearly double the regulatory days of the liquidity requirement.
+CoBank's capital and liquidity levels remain strong and are in excess of regulatory minimums.
+Our total capital decreased to \$10.6 billion at September 30, 2022, compared to year-end 2021 primarily due to unrealized losses on investment securities resulting from higher interest rates.
+While the unrealized losses on investment securities result in a reduction of shareholders' equity, they do not impact current period earnings or regulatory capital.
+The bank's total capital ratio was 14.93 percent at September 30, 2022, compared with the 8.0 percent regulatory minimum (10.5 percent inclusive of the capital conservation buffer) established by the Farm Credit Administration, the bank's independent regulator.
+At September 30, 2022, the bank held approximately \$47.1 billion in cash, investments and overnight funds and had 173 days of liquidity, nearly double the regulatory days of liquidity requirement.

-The table below contains key financial data for the quarter.
+The table below contains key financial data for the three- and nine-month periods ended September 30, 2022 and 2021.
 Complete financial information is provided in Management's Discussion and Analysis and the financial statements and footnotes that follow this letter.